kzampog/cilantro/README.md

 ## Usage examples
 Documentation is sparse at the moment, but the short provided examples cover a significant part of the library's functionality.
-Most of them expect a single command-line argument (path to a point cloud PLY file); one is bundled in `examples/test_clouds` for quick testing.
+Most of them expect a single command-line argument (path to a point cloud file in PLY format).
+One such input is bundled in `examples/test_clouds` for quick testing.